-Sama rice or barnyard millets/mordhan/moraiyo is a gluten-free grain which behaves like rice and is a perfect fasting ingredient.
+Sama rice, also known as barnyard millets is a gluten-free grain that behaves like rice and is perfect as a fasting ingredient.

 Combine it tapioca pearls and curd to create a lip-smacking fasting delicacy.
 It’s incredibly light and very airy snack.
 Pair it with vrat ki chutney, and they both complement each other perfectly.

 Soak sama ke chawal and powdered sabudana in water for 3- 4 hours or you can soak it overnight in the refrigerator.
 After the desired soaking time, grind it until smooth.

 Add curd along with enough water to make a dropping consistency batter.
 Make sure the batter is smooth and creamy.
 If the mixture is grainy, dhokla will not turn out light and airy.